 We recognise these children are highly likely to have suffered trauma.
 We will promote educational outcomes of this group by DSLs appropriately sharing information about the welfare, safeguarding and child protection issues that this group of children are experiencing, or have experienced, with teachers and school leadership staff.
-DSLs will ensure staff know who these children are, understand their academic progress, attendance and attainment and maintain a culture of high aspirations for this cohort; supporting teaching staff to identify the challenges that children in this group might face due to their adverse childhood experiences (ACEs)and the additional academic support and adjustments that they could make to best support these children.
+DSLs will ensure staff know who these children are, understand their academic progress, attendance and attainment and maintain a culture of high aspirations for this cohort; supporting teaching staff to identify the challenges that children in this group might face due to their adverse childhood experiences (ACEs) and the additional academic support and adjustments that they could make to best support these children.

-Emotional health and Wellbeing
+7. Emotional health and Wellbeing

-Mental health is a state of well-being in which every individual realises their own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to their community.
+Mental health is a state of well-being in which every individual realises his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to contribute to her or his community.
 (World Health Organization)